ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 `wrapper` is the new function that will replace `func`.
 `@wraps(func)` preserves metadata like the function name and docstring.

-To use it, create one or more `Condition` objects and decorate functions with them using `requires`:
+To use it, create one or more `Condition` objects, then use those to decorate functions with `requires`:

 ```python
 # basic_requires.py